- Search The Registry

 - My Account

 *Isaiah Montgomery was born on this date in 1847.
 He was a Black politician, administrator, and civil rights, activist.

-Born into slavery, he was the son of Ben Montgomery, a slave whose owner, Joseph Davis, promoted him to the overseer.
+Born into slavery, he was the son of Ben Montgomery, a slave whose owner, Joseph Davis, promoted him to overseer.
 The younger Montgomery learned to read and write due to his father's influential position on the Davis Bend plantation.
 Davis wanted to establish a more positive working environment for slaves and encouraged education.
 Following the end of the American Civil War, Montgomery began a business with his father.
-It lasted until Ben's death in 1877.
+It lasted until Ben died in 1877.

-His father had long dreamed of establishing an independent Black colony; by the time of his death, the Reconstruction era had ended, and Blacks struggled to maintain themselves against Jim Crow and white supremacists.
+His father had long dreamed of establishing an independent Black colony; by his death, the Reconstruction era had ended, and Blacks struggled to maintain themselves against Jim Crow and white supremacists.
 After his father's death, Montgomery worked to realize his father's dream.
 With his cousin Benjamin T. Green, he bought the property in the northwest frontier of Mississippi Delta bottomlands to found Mound Bayou in 1887.
 Bolivar County was the largest area in the Delta.
 As farmers cleared land, they started cultivating cotton.
-Also during this time, he started a family, his oldest daughter was Mary Montgomery.
+Also, during this time, he started a family; his oldest daughter was Mary Montgomery.

-Montgomery worked to gain freedmen protection of the law, and to keep their work and lives separate from supervision by whites.
-He participated in the 1890 Mississippi constitutional convention but was unable to prevent the adoption of a state constitution that effectively disfranchised Black voters for decades, using poll taxes and literacy tests to raise barriers to voter registration.
-Montgomery was thought to promote an accommodationist position for Blacks, which was sometimes thought of his colleague on race matters, Booker T. Washington, who became head of the Tuskegee Institute.
+Montgomery worked to gain freedmen protection of the law and to keep their work and lives separate from supervision by whites.
+He participated in the 1890 Mississippi constitutional convention but could not prevent the adoption of a state constitution that effectively disfranchised Black voters for decades, using poll taxes and literacy tests to raise barriers to voter registration.
+Montgomery was thought to promote an accommodationist position for Blacks, which was sometimes thought of by his colleague on race matters, Booker T. Washington, who became head of the Tuskegee Institute.
 Soon elected mayor, he was an active Republican politician.